kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 ![A 3D rendering of a populated board was supposed to show here](https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/Where%20to%20find%20everything%20for%20making%20your%20own%20GWAAMC%20device/front_straight-on_SHLD1_see-through_with_notes.png) Note that I make no money on you ordering from OSH Park so I can keep the price as low for you as possible.

  <dl><dt>24 Aug 2019</dt></dl>The board works at 5VDC only.
-I've posted new gerbers at OSH Park to change some pin assignments that tended to cause confusion while running diagnostics, but the only differences between the newest board and the previous version are operationally inconsequential.
+I've posted new gerbers at OSH Park to change some pin assignments that tended to cause confusion while running diagnostics, but any differences between the newest board and the previous version are operationally inconsequential.
 You may now buy PCB boards from wherever you want to  with assurance that the product works.

 In fact, this now works so well at %VDC that the HX711 may not even be necessary!